- Assessment of Speech, Language, Fluency, Voice, Literacy, Social and Functional Communication Skills

-- Screens students for CCAC eligibility and makes referrals as appropriate.
+- Screens students for CTC/CTN eligibility and makes referrals as appropriate.

-- Employee of an outside agency funded by the Ministry of Health.
+- Employee of an outside agency funded by the Ministry of Children and Community Services.

-- Receives referral from School Board Speech-Language Pathologist through intake coordinator.
+- Receives referral from School Board Speech-Language Pathologist.

 - Provides services for moderate-severe articulation, stuttering and voice.